 Jonathan Wall – Choir

 In addition to his responsibilities as director of choral & vocal studies, Mr. Wall is the founder and director of the Southwestern Recital Series, a concert series designed to feature students, faculty and guest musicians hosted on the campus of Southwestern Adventist University.
+The series has produced over 50 concerts since its premier.
 Mr. Wall is also the director of the Southwestern Music Festival that features a full Symphonic Band, Symphony Orchestra and a 400 member Festival Choir.
 Each year they perform at the Morton H. Meyerson Symphony Center in Dallas, Texas, home of the Dallas Symphony Orchestra.
 Since 2011, Jonathan Wall has served as the chairman of the Department of Music at Southwestern Adventist University.

 Rudyard Dennis – Band